Our Known Historical Highlights – Kiwanis Club of Tacoma

 The Pacific-Northwest District was organized in the fall of 1918 in Tacoma, Washington.
 Guy E. Kelly, of the Tacoma Club, was named governor, and he was re-elected at a second District Convention in Tacoma to which four clubs sent delegates.

-Tacoma was the first club in the PNW district and was completed October 8, 1918.
+Tacoma was the first completed club in the PNW district and received its charter on October 8, 1918.
 A Founding Member was Henry Foss.
-(While serving in the Pacific, he bunked with future United States president Richard Nixon, who gave Foss the nickname “Falcon” for his ability to locate poker games on different ships.
-“Falcons” eventually became the nickname for the Henry Foss High School sports teams.)
+(It is after his mother that the famed Tugboat Annie series was written.)
+While serving in the Pacific, he bunked with future U.S. president Richard Nixon who gave Foss the nickname “Falcon” for his ability to locate poker games on different ships.
+“Falcons” eventually became the nickname for the Henry Foss High School sports teams.

 In 1949 the Kiwanis Club of Tacoma donated $2,718.50 to cover the cost of building a 40’ x 80’ wading pool for the Portland Avenue Park.
 The Kiwanis also donated an additional $760.65 (totals $35,929.72/2017$) to match funds raised by the Portland Avenue Improvement Club for swings, ladders, slides and horizontal bars.
 The Kiwanis club members also built a backstop for the baseball field.